 I’ll tell you 3 things that are hygge to me: animals, tea and purple.
-And my new workplace? has rescued animals to befriend (as mentioned), has a tea room that I get to sit in and enjoy during my breaks, and the whole place is covered floor to ceiling in purple.
+And my new workplace?
+Has rescued animals to befriend.
+Has a tea room that I get to sit in and enjoy during my break.
+And the whole place is surrounded floor to ceiling in purple.
 My new job is my new hygge.

-After only 3 weeks in this place, my spirit is lifted and my head is clear.
-Instead of getting home drained, I get home happy and chatty (to my boyfriend’s delight, and surprise).
-I have energy to do things after work, and I want to experience and enjoy things that I didn’t care for before.
+After only 3 weeks at this place, my spirit is lifted and my head is clear.
+I have energy after work, and I want to enjoy things that I didn’t care for before.

 What I’m saying is, I was thinking about leaving my old job for years.
-I was thinking about working with animals.
 I felt positive that I would achieve this, if not now, then in the future.
-I wrote down my goal in the notes section in my diary a few times, “apply for new job”, “be brave” etc. I did what I could to help make it happen.
+So, I wrote down my goal in the notes section in my diary a few times, “apply for new job”, “do what makes you happy”, “be brave” etc. And I did what I could to help make it happen.